ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 .center[![:scale 60%](images/add_user.png)]

 ???
-* Describe the Add User screen that students will use to add new records to the database.
+* In the lab you will use the python app to add new records or users to the DB.
-* Point out again that when Vault is enabled, the records will be encrypted in the database.

 ---
 name: database-record-without-vault